What makes an enterprise CMS AI-ready?

 Step 1: Set up a staging site

-A staging site is a duplicated version of your new website that’s not accessible to the general public.
-It allows you to test new changes without affecting the actual website.
-It is an opportunity to not only preview your website but also to test it before going live.
+A staging site is a duplicated version of your new website that is not accessible to the general public.
+It allows you to test changes without affecting the live website and gives you an opportunity to preview and test before going live.

-Besides, any changes applied to the new website can result in downtime, which can disturb website visitors.
-A staging site enables you to make changes without affecting the live site, minimizing the risk of downtime.
+Any changes applied to the live website can result in downtime, which can disrupt visitors.
+A staging site lets you make changes without that risk.

-Remember that you should block staging sites from being crawled by search engines like Google using robots.txt.
-By doing that, your staging site remains private and only accessible to authorized users.
+Remember to block staging sites from being crawled by search engines using robots.txt.
+This keeps your staging site private and only accessible to authorised users.

 Step 2: Crawl your site and identify important URLs to avoid losing them

-A site crawl is an essential step that allows you to scan your website and identify URLs.
-This helps you to go through with the website migration process without losing any URLs.
-Make sure you have a complete list of URLs from your old website before migrating your site.
-Then, you can map old URLs to new ones in your 301 redirect mapping.
+A site crawl allows you to scan your website and identify all URLs.
+Make sure you have a complete list of URLs from your old website before migrating.
+You can then map old URLs to new ones in your 301 redirect mapping.

-You can also take this opportunity to identify any crawl errors or incorrect redirects that were present on your old website or your staging site.
+You can also use this opportunity to identify any crawl errors or incorrect redirects already present on your old website or staging site.

-Step 3: Benchmark any important data from Google Analytics, Google Search Console, or any other tracking tool
+Step 3: Benchmark important data from Google Analytics, Google Search Console, or any other tracking tool

-Benchmarking important data plays an important role in the site migration, especially when you want to track if any traffic is lost due to the site migration process.
-It gives you a baseline for the website’s performance.
-By comparing data from your old site with the new site, you can find out precisely how much traffic you lose and which pages lose traffic.
+Benchmarking gives you a baseline for the website’s performance.
+By comparing data from your old site with the new site, you can identify precisely how much traffic you lose and which pages are affected.

 Step 4: Map old URLs with new URLs to avoid 404 errors

-Old URLs should be mapped with the new URLs in an Excel file or a database so that you can keep a record of the mapping process and refer to it if any issues arise during or after the migration.
-This list is then used to make sure all old URLs are properly redirected to the new URLs.
+Old URLs should be mapped to new URLs in an Excel file or database so you can keep a record of the mapping process and refer to it if any issues arise during or after the migration.
 Without these redirects, visitors and search engines will encounter a 404 error page when trying to access the old URL, resulting in major negative impacts on your search rankings.

 Be extra careful when revamping page structure or creating new pages.
-If old content is incorrectly mapped to the new pages or pages are combined, this could result in duplicate content.
-It can confuse Google and other search engines and seriously harm your website’s rankings.
+If old content is incorrectly mapped to new pages or pages are combined, this could result in duplicate content, which can confuse Google and seriously harm your website’s rankings.

 Site migration SEO checklist for the implementation stage